SwiichyCode/notetakingwebapps/README.md

 ## Project Objective

 This project is a note-taking application developed with Next.js, TypeScript, and Tailwind CSS.
-It aims to demonstrate the application of SOLID principles and hexagonal architecture to create a robust, maintainable, and scalable codebase that can be extended to larger projects.
+It aims to demonstrate the application of SOLID principles and clean architecture to create a robust, maintainable, and scalable codebase that can be extended to larger projects.

 ## Project Structure

-The project is structured according to hexagonal architecture principles, promoting a clear separation of concerns and independence from specific frameworks and technologies.
+The project is structured according to clean architecture principles, promoting a clear separation of concerns and independence from specific frameworks and technologies.
 Here is an overview of the main structure:

 - **src/app**: Contains the application pages, organized by features (e.g., dashboard, auth).
 - **src/core**: Groups reusable components, actions, and application services.
-This is where hexagonal architecture is primarily implemented.
+This is where clean architecture is primarily implemented.
 - **src/config**: Contains global configurations, including routes and mocks.
 - **prisma**: Manages database configuration and Prisma schemas.

-## SOLID Principles and Hexagonal Architecture
+## SOLID Principles and Clean Architecture

 - **Single Responsibility Principle (SRP)**: Each module or class has a single well-defined responsibility.
 - **Open/Closed Principle (OCP)**: The system is open to extension but closed to modification, facilitating the addition of new features without altering existing code.
 - **Liskov Substitution Principle (LSP)**: Objects of a derived class can replace objects of the base class without altering the program's functionality.
 - **Interface Segregation Principle (ISP)**: Interfaces are client-specific, avoiding unnecessary dependencies.
 - **Dependency Inversion Principle (DIP)**: High-level modules do not depend on low-level modules but on abstractions.

-Hexagonal architecture allows for the separation of business logic from user interfaces and infrastructures, making the code more testable and adaptable to technological changes.
+Clean architecture allows for the separation of business logic from user interfaces and infrastructures, making the code more testable and adaptable to technological changes.

 ## Key Features